awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

    1. In **Product name**, enter the name you want to use for your new product\.

-   1. In **Decription**, enter the product catalog description\.
+   1. In **Description**, enter the product catalog description\.
 This description appears in the product listing to help the user choose the correct product\.

    1. In **Provided by**, enter the name of your IT department or administrator\.